 At the end of 2007 season, the “Black Eagles” were temporary disbanded as ROKAF retired its A-37 aircraft from service.

 In 2009, the “Black Eagles” performed their first demonstration with the new T-50 “Golden Eagle” jet trainer on October 24, during the International Aerospace and Defense Exhibition (ADEX) at Seoul Airport.

-In July 2012, Black Eagles for the first time came to Europe performing at Royal International Air Tattoo in UK.
+In July 2012, Black Eagles came to Europe performing at Royal International Air Tattoo in UK for the first time.

 On November 15, 2012 Captain Kim, Wan – Hee died, when his T-50B jet aircraft crashed into the mountain in Hoengseong.
 Two of the team's planes took off together from Black Eagles' home air base Wonju.
-Five minutes later, the Captain Kim's aircraft falling down, smashed to the mountain, and burned in flames.
+Five minutes later, Captain Kim's aircraft began falling down, smashed into the mountain, and burned in the flames.

 On April 1st, 2013, "Black Eagles" has been promoted to the 53rd Air Demonstration Group from the 239th Aerobatic Flight Squadron.